 My research objectives revolve around the themes of low-temperature geochemistry and sedimentology, the interpretation of natural chemical cycles within the Earth and the application of such processes to the evaluation and remediation of contaminated sediments.
 Recent research includes the modelling of pore fluid chemistry in subduction zone fluids, and interpretation of rare earth elements in sedimentary rocks from different tectonic environments, including the identification of volcanic events in sedimentary rocks from the Newark Basin (NJ).
-Recent work on Staten Island includes soil geochemistry at Crooke’s Point, the origin of glacial sediments in Charleston and coastal changes resulting from storms and sea level rise.
+Recent work on Staten Island includes a study of the origin of glacial sediments in Charleston, mapping microplastic distribution on Staten Island beaches, soil geochemistry at Crooke’s Point, and coastal changes resulting from storms and sea level rise.

-I spent several years overseeing the writing, approval and introduction of two new B.S. programs at CSI - a B.S. in Earth and Environmental Science and a B.S. in Earth Science for educators in grades 7 - 12.
-Currently, I coordinate these programs, along with the Geology minor.
+During the past decade at CSI, I oversaw the writing, approval and introduction of two new B.S. programs that launched in 2016 - a B.S. in Earth and Environmental Science and a B.S. in Earth Science for educators in grades 7 - 12.
+These programs now serve over 50 undergraduate students from a diverse range of backgrounds and I currently coordinate them, along with the Geology minor.

 Ph.D., Geology, University College, London, Great Britain